cheshire map

 lidar weaver

 East of Winsford Industrial Estate are these traces of the road.
 Yes they are faint and intermittent but they do align with the Weaver crossing.
-They also merge in well with the A54 (at the right) for a crossing of the River Dane with an onward connection to Middlewich fort - see route map 3.
+They also merge in well with the A54 (at the right) for a crossing of the River Wheelock with an onward connection to Middlewich fort - see below.

 Click for larger view